top of page

 IMG_6830.jpg

-Jeremy earned a doctorate degree in New Testament from Northern Seminary, Chicago (2021), with renowned New Testament scholar Scot McKnight.
-He holds a BA from Bethel University (2002) and Master's degree from Bethel Theological Seminary (2005).
-Jeremy is an ordained minister in the Evangelical Covenant Church.
+Jeremy earned his doctorate from Northern Seminary under renowned New Testament scholar Scot McKnight.
+His research focused on wisdom and pedagogy in the ancient world, contributing a chapter to Wise Church: Forming a Wisdom Culture in Your Local Church (2021).
+He holds a Master's degree from Bethel Seminary, St. Paul, and is an ordained minister in the Evangelical Covenant Church.

-Jeremy and his fun, spunky wife Kjerstin have three children — Peter, Isaak and Abigail.
-Jeremy enjoys jangly electric guitars, sparkling beverages, the smell of old books, reading to his kids, watching PBS Masterpiece with his wife, and hours on his lawn tractor.
+He and his fun, spunky wife Kjerstin have three children — Peter, Isaak and Abigail, along with 9 chickens and two barn cats.
+Jeremy enjoys jangly electric guitars, sparkling beverages, the smell of old books, watching PBS Masterpiece with his wife, and endless hours on his lawn tractor.
 Jeremy writes and podcasts at Kingdom Harbor sharing Jesus-shaped perspectives and anchors for the soul.

 Our Affiliation